vedaldi/practical-cnn-reg/doc/instructions.md

 y = vl_nnconv(x, w, []) ;
 ```

 The code loads the image `data/ray.jpg` and applies to it a linear filter using the linear convolution operator.
 The latter is implemented by the MatConvNet function `vl_nnconv()`.
-Note that all variables `x`, `w`, and `y` are in single precision; while MatConvNet supports double precision arithmetic too, single precision is usually preferred in applications where memory is a bottleneck.
+Note that all variables `x`, `w`, and `y` are in single precision; while MatConvNet supports double precision arithmetic too, single precision is usually preferred in applications as memory is often a bottleneck.
 The result can be visualized as follows:

 ```.language-matlab
 % Visualize the results